 What else is included and what isn't?

-Internet is included at all properties (see below), as is the water bill.
+Internet is included at all properties (see below).
 A gardener will come round periodically according to the season and weather.
 TV licences are not included and you will need to purchase one if you wish to view TV services.
 Some properties have facilities such as a dishwasher or tumble drier, see individual listings for details.
 Generally speaking the property is "sold as seen" so if you are requesting upgrades or additions of any description (furniture etc.) please submit your request in writing (email will do) and get written confirmation that we have agreed before signing up.

 What needs to be done before I can move in?

 Before any tenants can move in, the lead tenant (or another nominated tenant) must make an appointment with us to check the house and collect keys on behalf of all tenants (this takes approximately 1 hour).
 The earliest date this appointment can be is the first day of the tenancy.
-To make an appointment, the lead tenant should contact us on 07973 232141 to arrange a mutually convenient time, between the hours of 10.00 am and 3.00 pm, Monday to Friday only (not on bank holidays), giving at least 2 weeks' notice, or at least 4 weeks' notice if you wish to move in within the first two weeks of the tenancy.
+To make an appointment, the lead tenant should contact us on 07973 232141 to arrange a mutually convenient time, between the hours of 10.00 am and 3.00 pm, Monday to Friday only (not on bank holidays), giving at least least 4 weeks' notice.
 If your signup date is within this period, please give immediate notice.
 If the first day of the tenancy is a Saturday or Sunday, we will accept appointments on that day despite it being a weekend.
 All deposits and advance rents must be paid and all documentation completed by all tenants before the appointment can be booked.
 No keys can be handed over or access permitted to the house if this has not been done by the deadlines laid out above.
 Please note the first day of the tenancy is in extremely high demand so please ensure the aforementioned notice periods are adhered to as we do not employ infinite staff.
 If your group fails to give the required notice then you may not be able to move in on your desired day.
 Note that only one tenant needs to attend the initial appointment and accept keys on behalf of all other tenants.
 All other tenants may then subsequently move in at their convenience without needing to book their own appointments with us.